Krupique/transformers/03-sentiment-analysis/README.md

 ---
 ### Next steps
-* Convert the transformer file to a python file;
+* Convert transformer notebook to python file;
 * MLOps for transformer;
 * Model Deploy on AWS.